A User-driven Design Framework for Robotaxi: FINDINGS

-\textbf{Absence of human-like social norms.} Finally, users emphasized that robotaxis fail to adhere to human social driving norms.
-Beyond rule compliance, they expect robotaxis to demonstrate an understanding of implicit, culturally shared driving etiquette.
+\textbf{Absence of human-like social norms.} Finally, users emphasized that robotaxis failed to adhere to human social driving norms.
+Beyond rule compliance, they expected robotaxis to demonstrate an understanding of implicit, culturally shared driving etiquette.
 For example, P17 pointed out that \textit{``Many human drivers follow unspoken conventions that AI systems often fail to recognize.
-These include flashing headlights to signal thanks, briefly honking to acknowledge another driver after merging, or using short horn signals on S-shaped or blind curves to warn oncoming traffic.''} While such practices are widely understood among human drivers, current robotaxis do not perform these social signals, which can make their behavior feel unnatural or socially disconnected.
+These include flashing headlights to signal thanks, briefly honking to acknowledge another driver after merging, or using short horn signals on S-shaped or blind curves to warn oncoming traffic.''} While such practices were widely understood among human drivers, robotaxis did not perform these social signals, which could make their behavior unnatural or socially disconnected.
 P10 further highlighted differences in anticipatory driving behavior, \textit{``Human drivers often infer others’ intentions from subtle cues, such as brake lights turning off, and prepare to act in advance, allowing for smoother and more synchronized movement.
 In contrast, robotaxis tend to wait until the leading vehicle has fully started moving, then re-perceive and re-calculate the environment before acting.
-Another vehicle may cut in during the hesitation, preventing the robotaxi from moving forward at all.''} Users therefore expect robotaxis to develop more human-like anticipation and responsiveness based on fine-grained traffic cues.
+Another vehicle may cut in during the hesitation, preventing the robotaxi from moving forward at all.''} Users, therefore, expected robotaxis to develop more human-like anticipation and responsiveness based on fine-grained traffic cues.